fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610">-Dependency Confusion: How I Hacked Into Apple, Microsoft and Dozens of Other Companies</a>

+<a href="https://omespino.com/write-up-google-vrp-n-a-ssrf-bypass-with-quadzero-in-google-cloud-monitoring/">-GOOGLE VRP N/A: SSRF BYPASS WITH QUADZERO IN GOOGLE CLOUD MONITORING</a>

 <a href="https://lohigowda.medium.com/how-i-found-blind-xss-on-flipkart-6b22199f3496">-How I Found Blind XSS On Flipkart</a>

+<a href="https://infosecwriteups.com/exploiting-http-request-smuggling-te-cl-xss-to-website-takeover-c0fc634a661b">-Exploiting HTTP Request Smuggling (TE.CL)— XSS to website takeover</a>

 <a href="https://medium.com/bugbountywriteup/a-tale-of-2nd-xxx-bounty-ability-to-gain-persistence-on-facebook-events-as-an-unremovable-9408338ccf8f">-A Tale of 2nd $xxx Bounty from Facebook</a>